A Simple Formula to Turn Readers Into Clients

 Keep up the great work!

-Loretta Love Huff over 8 years ago
+Loretta Love Huff almost 9 years ago

 Great idea, Kim!
 My system tells me when people opt in for freebies but I've never bothered to call them.
 Now I will!
 Generally though, I ask for minimal info to make it easy for them to opt in.
 Rarely do I ask for their phone number on our first 'date' and I've noticed most optin forms don't either (unless their for corporate white papers).
 How much info DO you ask for to get your freebies?

-Kimberly Giles over 8 years ago
+Kimberly Giles almost 9 years ago

 Loretta - it depends what I'm giving away.
 If it's just a document I will only ask for email like you said because we are just courting.
 But it they take my assessment or an e-book something more valuable I then ask for phone numbers too.
 Hope that helps!